- Scandal tainted politicians look for redemption at the ballot box

-New York (CNN) -- New Yorkers are sweating-out a steamy summer thinking about sex.
+New Yorkers are sweating-out a steamy summer thinking about sex.
 A pair of rogue politicians running for re-election and redemption leave them no choice.

 "People have forgiveness in their hearts," said Eliot Spitzer, a former crime-fighting prosecutor and then governor who resigned in 2008 after revelations that he frequented prostitutes.